Dynamic resource allocation in eukaryotic Resource Balance Analysis: Dynamic resource allocation framework

 As a consequence, every admissible solution of the optimal control problem is consistent with the fundamental biological requirement that molecular concentrations remain nonnegative.
 Conceptually, this dynamic formulation is closely related to the optimal control framework proposed in~\cite{Giordano2016}, where the objective is to maximize the accumulation of a target quantity over a finite time horizon.
-The key difference lies in the structure of the dynamics, which is indeed, the explicit incorporation of macromolecular turnover introduces additional dissipation terms, leading to a more realistic but also more intricate model.
+The key difference lies in the structure of the dynamics, since the explicit incorporation of macromolecular turnover introduces additional dissipation terms, leading to a more realistic but also more intricate model.
 Importantly, the present formulation provides a natural bridge between dynamic optimization and classical steady-state RBA.
 In particular, steady-state solutions of the optimal control problem are expected to recover standard RBA predictions, while transient regimes reveal how cells dynamically adjust their allocation strategies to approach optimal growth.
-This connection will be explored further in subsequent sections.
+The dynamic optimal control problem is now fully specified.
+In the next section, we derive first-order necessary optimality conditions using Pontryagin's Maximum Principle.